UBCEnvision/UBCEnvision.github.io/_pages/about.md

 </ul>

 ## Projects
-We have several active projects for 2021-2022: Chem-E-Car, Algae Biofuels, CRIT and BIoT.
+We have several active projects for 2022-2023: Chem-E-Car, Green Joule and BIoT.
 Click below to find more information about what we are working on:

 <ul class="actions">
 	<li><a href="/projects/" class="button medium wide">Projects</a></li>